axelpale/georap/README.md

     $ git clone https://github.com/axelpale/tresdb.git

+Second, install dependencies:

+    $ npm install

-Second, install MongoDB by following [the instructions](https://www.mongodb.org/downloads).
+Third, install MongoDB by following [the instructions](https://www.mongodb.org/downloads).
 For example, on OS X:

     $ brew install mongodb

-Third, create `tresdb` database and user for the database.
+Fourth, create `tresdb` database and a user for the database.
 See [MongoDB user setup](#mongodb-user-setup) below for details.

-Then, install dependencies:

-    $ npm install

-Finally, rename `config/local-sample.js` to `config/local.js` and modify it to match your setting.
+Fifth, rename `config/local-sample.js` to `config/local.js` and modify it to match your setting.
+There, set also the username and password for your default *TresDB* admin user.

+Finally, populate the database with the default admin user, data, and indices.

+    $ npm run loadsample
+    $ npm run ensureindices

 ## Quick start